With prizes ranging from cash, professional mentoring, swag, and positions at great companies there is a lot at stake during Startup Weekend.

 - Get Access to Valuable Startup Resources: By participating in Startup Weekend, you are given instant access to great products and tools.
 No one leaves a Startup Weekend empty handed!
 Click here to learn more about some of the offers our Global Sponsors provide during the event.

-- Save Money: Startup Weekends are affordable (typically $99, we only charge $40 for our event).
+- Save Money: Startup Weekends are affordable (typically $99, we charge $50 for our event).
 Your ticket includes meals and snacks!